EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

 ### Filtering

 Zooming in is a special case of filtering.
-Filters are shown near the top left (below the phrase “Started from *Accumulated Assessments Over Time*”).
-When zoomed in you will see a bubble stating that a filter on the “Start Date” has been applied and what date range the filter limits to (something like “between January, 2015 December, 2015”).
+Active filters are shown near the top left (below the phrase “Started from *Accumulated Assessments Over Time*”).
+When zoomed in you will see a purple bubble stating that a filter on the “Start Date” has been applied and what date range the filter limits to (something like “between January, 2015 December, 2015”).
 Clicking the “x” on the bubble removes this filter.

 You can also filter by other criteria than time.
 Click the “Filter” button at the top right.

 A side bar opens to show the available options.
-Choose “Sector”, then select one of the listed sectors and click “Add filter” at the bottom of the side bar.
-The view will update to show only assessments started with tools in this sector.
-A bubble is shown in the top left that describes the filter (“Sector is ...”).
+Choose “Path”, then select one or more of the listed tool paths and click “Add filter” at the bottom of the side bar.
+The view will update to show only assessments started with the chosen tools.
+A bubble is shown in the top left that describes the filter (“Path is ...”).
 Click the “x” on the bubble to remove the filter.
 The view updates again to show the unfiltered data.

 **Important:** There currently is a known issue in the statistics software that causes certain questions to lose some configuration when using the filter side bar.
 The result will likely not make sense.
 When in doubt return to the original question and click the “Show editor” icon at the top right (next to the “Filter” and “Summarize” buttons).
-If there are two blocks with the heading “Summarize” then this question is affected and you can't use the filter side bar.
-The developers are working on resolving this issue.
+If there are two blocks with the heading “Summarize” then this question is affected by the described issue and you can't use the filter side bar.
+The developers are working on resolving this issue but for the moment there is no solution available.

 ## Terminology

--   **Accumulated** - Whenever this term is used, we have summed up numbers from the beginning of our records to the given date.
-E.g. “Number of assessments” for March 2020 is the number of assessments that have been started in March 2020, while “Accumulated assessments” for March 2020 is the number of assessments that have been started between the beginning of records and the end of March 2020.
-By using the filter options you can also change this time span to any period you are interested in, e.g. a specific year.
+-   **Accumulated** - Whenever this term is used, we have summed up numbers from the beginning of the current time span to the given date.
+E.g. when viewing all available assessments, “Number of assessments” for March 2020 is the number of assessments that have been started in March 2020, while “Accumulated assessments” for March 2020 is the number of assessments that have been started between the beginning of records and the end of March 2020.
+By using the filter options you can also change this time span to any period you are interested in like a specific year.
+    E.g. if you are viewing assessments for 2020 only, then “Accumulated assessments” for March 2020 is the number of assessments that have been started between the beginning of 2020 and the end of March 2020.
--   **Assessment**- A set of answers, actions and other items related to one particular use of a certain OiRA tool.
+-   **Assessment** - A set of answers, actions and other items related to one particular use of a certain OiRA tool.
 Assessment refers to the different risk assessments a user has conducted with a tool.
 One user can do several risk assessments with the same or different tools.
--   **Card** - The representation of a Question on a Dashboard.
+-   **Card** - The representation of a question on a dashboard.
--   **Collection** - You can think of collections like folders that contain Dashboards, Questions and other statistics items.
+-   **Collection** - You can think of collections like folders that contain dashboards, questions and other statistics items.
+Normally each country is represented by one collection.
--   **Converted User or Converted Account** - A user who started as a guest and subsequently registered an account from within a guest assessment.
+-   **Converted User / Converted Account** - A user who started as a guest and subsequently registered an account from within a guest assessment.
--   **Dashboard** - Dashboards allow viewing a set of Questions together.
-They will be displayed as cards on the dashboard.
+-   **Dashboard** - Dashboards allow viewing a set of questions together.
+Each question is displayed as a card on the dashboard.
+-   **Guest Assessment** - An assessment started as a guest user.
 -   **Guest User** - A temporary user who has started an assessment without first registering a full user account.
-Please note: due to many automated requests the guest user count does not actually reflect real people going to the tools before May 2021, when a feature went live to prevent these machine generated test sessions.
+Please note: due to many automated requests the guest user count does not actually reflect real people going to the tools before May 2021, when a feature went live to prevent these machine generated guest assessments.
--   **Question** - A Question shows an aspect of the statistical data.
-The term refers to a query, the results of that query, and the visualization and formatting of those results (which could be a line graph, a pie chart or just a table of results).
-    Questions can be displayed as Cards on Dashboards.
+-   **Question** - A question shows an aspect of the statistical data.
+The term refers to a query, the results of that query, and the visualization and formatting of those results (which could be a line graph, a pie chart or just a table of results). questions can be displayed as cards on dashboards.
--   **Registered User** - refers to all users having an account in OiRA.
+-   **Registered User** - A user who has an account in OiRA.
 This includes *converted users* and users who registered from the start, without first starting an assessment as a guest.
+It does not include guest users who have not been converted.
+-   **Test Session** - Synonymous with “Guest assessment”.
+-   **Test User** - Synonymous with “Guest user”.
 -   **Top Assessment** - An assessment in which more than 70% of risks have been answered.